milanm/DotNet-Developer-Roadmap/README.md

 ### 10. Background tasks

 These services run tasks in the background, freeing up your application to focus on user interactions.
-Whether data processing, automated emails, or periodic clean-ups, background services ensure these tasks don't slow down or interrupt the user experience.
+Whether **data processing, automated emails, or periodic clean-ups**, background services ensure these tasks don't slow down or interrupt the user experience.

 **Resources**: